 Technology and Product Innovation.
 We believe that our strong research and product development capabilities have resulted in innovative IC designs and the creation of advanced products.
 For example, we led the industry in providing x86 64-bit computing with the introduction of our AMD Opteron microprocessors in April 2003.
 In addition, we were the first to demonstrate x86 dual-core processor technology, which provides a path for increasing processor performance with a minimal increase in power consumption.
-In Flash memory, we have designed our ORNAND architecture to provide the high reliability of NOR, read speeds and burst write speeds significantly faster than those of NAND today and the ability to scale to high densities at competitive costs.
+In Flash memory, we are developing our ORNAND architecture to provide read speeds and burst write speeds significantly faster than those of NAND today, based on the ability of our MirrorBit technology to scale to high densities at competitive costs.

 Leading Manufacturing Process Technology.
 We have devoted significant resources to develop manufacturing process technologies used in the production of ICs.
-In order to meet anticipated microprocessor demand, we are completing the construction of and facilitizing a new 300-millimeter wafer fabrication facility in Dresden, Germany, which will be equipped to manufacture microprocessors at 65-nanometer geometries and below.
+We have substantially completed the construction of our 300-millimeter wafer fabrication facility in Dresden, Germany, and we are in the process of installing equipment.
+This facility, which we call Fab 36, will be equipped to manufacture microprocessors at 65-nanometer geometries and below.
 In addition, we recently upgraded Fab 30 to add incremental capacity at 90-nanometer geometries.
 For our Flash memory products, we are in volume production on 110-nanometer geometries, and we plan to be in production on 90-nanometer geometries in the second half of 2005.